umee-network/umee/x/metoken/README.md

 ### Accepted Assets

-At the foundation of the `me-token` module is the _Index Registry_, which contains a list of indexes with their accepted assets and other parameters.
+At the foundation of the `metoken` module is the _Index Registry_, which contains a list of indexes with their accepted assets and other parameters.

 This list is controlled by governance and an emergency group.
 Assets that are not in the index registry are not available for swapping or redeeming for the index's Token.